PupkinLangford/dumb-instagram/README.md

 - make feed_posts not suck (add tests too)
 - explore_posts missing virtual properties of post
+- virtual property for most recent comment on post; display in feed
 - test for explore_posts
 - Enable helmet before deployment
 - urls are superfluous properties.
 Post url could be a virtual property.
 Profile pic url could be stored as a constant on the front end.